I am one to stick with things so I will finish out the month…..only 17 more posts!

 Usually only about 5 minutes a side.

-You can put your sandwich on a fry pan and use the bottom of another fry pan to press down.
+You can put your sandwich in a frying pan and use the bottom of another fry pan to press down.

 Or you could use a foil covered brick and press down as well.